Image Source: CTV News

 This means that if a mother of five accidentally falls pregnant but has decided that she does not want any more children, she too, must carry her unborn child to term and give birth.

-If this doesn’t hit home for you, your sister, wife, mother or daughter then maybe Democratic state Senator Bobby Singleton’s message will.
+If this does not hit home for you, your sister, wife, mother or daughter then perhaps Democratic state Senator Bobby Singleton’s message will.

 View this post on Instagram

 “You just said to my daughter, you don't matter.
 You don't matter in the state of Alabama," said Democratic state Senator Bobby Singleton, laying out his opposition to a bill that would become restrictive abortion law in the country.
 The legislation amounts to a near-total abortion ban on abortions, with no exemptions for victims of rape or incest.
 On Tuesday night, the state's Republican-led Senate voted 25-6 to pass the bill, which now awaits the governor's signature.

 Obviously, everyone is entitled to their own opinions on controversial issues such as abortion and reproduction.